uob-coms20007/uob-coms20007.github.io/computability/functions.md

 with $\sigma'(\texttt{x}) = n$.

 The function computed by a while program $S$ must be partial, because $S$ might decide to loop on certain inputs.
+Moreover, if at the end of the program the value of $\sigma'(\texttt{x})$ happens to be a negative integer (i.e. not a natural number), the function $f$ is considered to be undefined.

 A function $f : \mathbb{N} ⇀ \mathbb{N}$ is __computable__ just if there is
 a program $S$ that computes $f$ with respect to the variable $\texttt{x}$.